-Division Commander Shumaker, of Indiana: Commander, before it was known that we were to have the distinguished honor of serving as hosts to this gathering of the Commanderyin-Chief our Indiana Division had selected one of our distinguished sons, expecting to present him at Atlantic City.
-We felt that we had a man to present who would not only appeal favorably to the membership of our Order, but who would serve it with distinction and honor, a man whom every Indiana Son of a Veteran and all our Auxiliary members love, and whom we helieve is in every way fitted for the splendid position of the head of this Order, and who has made us one of the best leaders that our Order has ever had.
-However, we recognize the fact that as host to this Encampment it would be a delicate matter to urge the election of our own favorite son, and further than that we were loathe to establish a precedent of selecting out of the Division that serves as host one of its own members; so we will not present the name of Colonel Frank Shellhouse, as we had intended to do; but in not presenting his name 1 wish to assure the Brothers here that the Indiana Division is going to fall into line in the lines and loadership of that splendid man from Nebraska who has certainly earned this honor and who is certainly fitted to fill this position with all the ability that is needed for such an office; and we desire, manimously, to second the nomination of our brother from Nebraska, and move to make his election unanimous.
+Division Commander Shumaker, of Indiana: Commander, before it was known that we were to have the distinguished honor of serving as hosts to this gathering of the Commandery-in-Chief our Indiana Division had selected one of our distinguished sons, expecting to present him at Atlantic City.
+We felt that we had a man to present who would not only appeal favorably to the membership of our Order, but who would serve it with distinction and honor, a man whom every Indiana Son of a Veteran and all our Auxiliary members love, and whom we believe is in every way fitted for the splendid position of the head of this Order, and who has made us one of the best leaders that our Order has ever had.
+However, we recognize the fact that as host to this Encampment it would be a delicate matter to urge the election of our own favorite son, and further than have were on the establish a precedent of selecting out of the Division that serves as host one of its own members; so e will not present the name of Colonel Frank Shellhouse, as we had intended to do; but in not ting his name I wish to assure the Brothers here that the Indiana is going from Nebraska who has certainly earned bis and who is certainly fitted to fill this position with all ability that is the nomination of our brother from Nebraska, and move to make his election unanimous.

-Past Commander-in-Chief Bolton: Commander, the brother from Indiana has paved the way for the motion that the Division of Massachusetts would like to make, because Massachusetts produced the candidate.
-Plymouth Rock, therefore, moves that the Secretary cast one ballot, the ballot of the Encampment, for Brother Barrows as the unanimous choice of the Commandery for Commander-in-Chief.
+t Compander brother from Indiana h v y th m brother of Massachusetts would like to make, because Massachusetts produced the candidate.
+Plymouth Rock, therefore moves that the Secretary cast one ballot, the ballot of the Encampment for Brotharrov choice of the

-Commander-in-Chief: Brothers, you have heard the motion.
-Are you ready for the question.
+Commander-in-Chief: Brothers, you have heard the motion are you ready for the question.
 All in favor of the motion say Aye.
 There are none contrary minded.
-The Secretary will cast the ballot of the Commandery for Brother P. A. Barrows, of Nebraska, for Commander-in-Chief.
+The Secretary will cast the ballot of the Commandery for Brother P. A. Barrows of Nebraska, for Commander-in-Chief.